Skip to content

 Tattoo

-1. Engraving drawings on human skin by introducing coloring materials under the epidermis through previously arranged punctures or stings
+1. Drawings on human skin by introducing coloring materials under the epidermis through previously arranged punctures or stings

-2. Mark, leave a mark on someone or something
+2. To mark, to leave a mark on someone or something

 - Royal Spanish Academy

-Piercing the skin with ink has been a custom carried out since ancient times for different civilizations and reasons.
-There are as many reasons to mark the epidermis as there are individuals who want to do it.
-A tattoo always begins as a wound on the skin to become - later - a voluntary and very personal scar.
+Piercing the skin with ink has been a custom since ancient times, carried out by different civilizations and for different reasons.
+There are as many reasons for marking the epidermis as there are individuals who want to do so.
+A tattoo always begins as a wound on the skin, which later becomes a voluntary and very personal scar.

-Our goal today is not to ramble about the process and/or ritual of initiation but rather to delve deeper into the healing process; the most important part of the tattoo if we want it to heal very well.
+Our goal today is not to ramble on about the initiation process and/or ritual, but rather to delve into the healing process; the most important part of the tattoo if we want it to heal properly.

 Basic tattoo care